 Also of interest is that Nellis Air Force Base has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Nellis Air Force Base’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Nellis Air Force Base’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The population of Nellis Air Force Base overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Nellis Air Force Base, 23.82% have at least a bachelor's degree.
+The education level of Nellis Air Force Base citizens is a little higher than the average for US cities and towns: 23.82% of adults in Nellis Air Force Base have at least a bachelor's degree.

 The per capita income in Nellis Air Force Base in 2022 was $18,557, which is low income relative to Nevada and the nation.
 This equates to an annual income of $74,228 for a family of four.
 However, Nellis Air Force Base contains both very wealthy and poor people as well.